Looking to lose 10 pounds within the fastest time possible?

 According to research, to reap the benefit of black coffee, you need not to drink more than one cup a day.

-Just be sure to opt for calorie-free black coffee.
+Just be sure to opt for calorie-free black coffee, especially when you’re looking to lose 10 pounds or more.
 Or it’s a no deal.

 By adding sugar, creamer, and flavoring to your cup of joe, you might ultimately negate any benefits you get from the coffee.